agourlay/agourlay.github.io/content/2022-07-23-rust-performance-retrospective-part2.md

 Sometimes the best way to learn is to rediscover what everyone already knows for yourself.

-Clippy is truly a fantastic tool and one of my personal favorite in the whole Rust ecosystem.
-Depending on your context, it may make sense to configure custom values for certain lints to get the most out of it.
+Clippy is truly a fantastic tool and one of my personal favorites in the whole Rust ecosystem.
+Depending on your context, it may make sense to configure custom values for certain lints to get the most out of them.

 ## Conclusion